NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 need to translate root joint  segment using its channel (6DOF, using its translation components as it has 0 offset)

-glm axis angle rot creates scaling be from accumulation need to fix this.

-Just use 0 start, offset end for line start end, then put concat offset in matrix to translate rel to?
+Just use 0 start, joint offset end bone bone / line (start,end) then put concat offset in matrix to translate rel to?
+Oppose to doing inverse transform of prebuilt hierarchy ?
 So when transform is applied we have parent offset + 0 for the start pos , and parent offset + child offset for end (with rotations included).

-Inverts trans + rot of parent, apply my joint transform, then un inverse
+Or other approach, prebuild bones from joint hierarchy, then per tick Inverts trans + rot of parent, apply my joint transform of current anim channel data, then un inverse back to offset location.

 think my issues might be due to root transform...
 Or something to do with branching children as single bone strip seems to work, is my recursive approach not correct for child rotations ?
+(It was because I was using parent as child, so my hierarchy transforms were off by one when rotation was applied, see below)

-Do we continue with approach of prebuilding rest pose with offsets then per frame / tick, correctly inverse do the local rotation rel to parent (to move bones via joints), or do we just reconstruct the bones per tick, with the transforms precomputed and passed directly as resulting start and end postions of the bone lines.
+Do we continue with approach of prebuilding rest pose with offsets then per frame / tick, correctly inverse do the local rotation rel to parent (to move bones via joints motion channel (and eventually IK angles)), or do we just reconstruct the bones per tick, with the transforms precomputed and passed directly as resulting start and end positions of the bone lines.
 The bones would be inverted to their parent joints (first point) transform to then apply their transform.

-In the sample code they define a bone as a single mesh object (which my bone class can render as also) so they concat the translation (offset) to define the centre between two joints along with the rotation to define the bone transform.
-For my sake for now rendering as lines, the offsets define the line segments start and end and the rotation is applied atop of this via the transform matrix (which becomes the primitives model matrix), I'm thinking its correct that eg for a line ((0,0,0), (0,1,0)) the rotation origin should be at the centre of origin so maybe before the rotation is applied in the shader we should be inverting line verts to origin...

 Or just create line procedurally based on distance of offsets, put offsets into matrix form internally with rotation matrix passed ?
-The rot transformation should be computed on the CPU side really, because otherwise the model matrix is applying just the rotation component, to the off-setted lines in the shader.
+The rot transformation should be computed on the CPU side really, because otherwise the model matrix is applying just the rotation component, to the offsetted lines in the shader.
 This is why offset alone works fine (as it defines the line positions in WS relative to parent offsets) but not the rotations...
-Can still use model matrix to do the post transform scaling and translation (to scale resulting skeleton)
+Can still use model matrix to do the post transform scaling and translation (to scale resulting skeleton).
+Yeah this was a terrible approach, why did I think this would work, both the offset (translation) and rotation need to be applied to the bone verts together, why did I think I could apply the rotation later using the model matrix.
+I'd have to inverse, re-fetch and then re-transform, which is what i'm trying to do but the transformations would be concatenated still unlike this approach where I split them.

 ##### Building Skeleton of bones from BVH Data